-Short course: Introduction to Statistics - re-scheduled date tbc
+Short course: Introduction to Statistics in Clinical Trials - re-scheduled date tbc

 This three-day course introduces the basic statistical concepts and methods commonly used in medical research.
 The course offers a comprehensive introduction to data types, methods of summarising and presenting data, and choice and interpretation of comparisons between groups using statistical tests, p-values and confidence intervals.
 Mathematical formulae are kept to a minimum.
 The course integrates theory with practical examples and activities to ensure understanding of key principles.

 Most practical work during the course will be paper based, however, some examples will be demonstrated using Stata and there will be an optional computer practical session using Stata to implement the principles learnt each day.
 All delegates wishing to join the optional computer practical must bring a lap-top with Stata installed.
 We can provide temporary licenses for those who do not have Stata.

 By the end of the course, delegates will be able to:

 - discuss the role of statistical methods in randomised trials

 - describe the various types of data and how they are summarised using appropriate displays, tabulations and summaries

 - explain sampling variation and the role of statistical methods in quantifying variation, setting confidence limits, and testing hypotheses